Why is this medication prescribed?

 How should this medicine be used?

-Ramucirumab injection comes as a liquid to be injected into a vein over 60 minutes by a doctor or nurse in a hospital or medical facility.
+Ramucirumab injection comes as a liquid to be injected into a vein over 30 or 60 minutes by a doctor or nurse in a hospital or medical facility.
 For the treatment of stomach cancer, cancer of the colon or rectum, or HCC, it is usually given once every 2 weeks.
 For the treatment of NSCLC, ramucirumab is usually given once every 3 weeks.
 The length of your treatment depends on how well your body responds to the medication and the side effects that you experience.

 Your doctor may need to interrupt or stop your treatment if you experience certain side effects.
 Your doctor will give you other medications to prevent or treat certain side effects before you receive each dose of ramucirumab injection.
-Tell your doctor or nurse if you experience any of the following while you receive ramucirumab: uncontrollable shaking of a part of the body; back pain or spasms; chest pain and tightness; chills; flushing; shortness of breath; wheezing; pain, burning, numbness, pricking, or tingling in the hands or feet or on the skin; breathing difficulties; fast heartbeat.
+Tell your doctor or nurse if you experience any of the following while you receive ramucirumab: uncontrollable shaking of a part of the body; back pain or spasms; chest pain and tightness; chills; flushing; shortness of breath; wheezing; pain, burning, numbness, pricking, or tingling in the hands or feet or on the skin; breathing difficulties; or a fast heartbeat.

 Other uses for this medicine